Skip to Main ContentSkip to Footer

 • Visitors may swap out.
 To prevent overcrowding in waiting areas, one visitor should leave before the other enters the facility.

-• All Inpatient Services visitors should enter through the North Tower Entrance, 7 a.m. to 9 p.m. or the Main Entrance, 9 a.m. to 3 p.m.
-(Monday-Friday, excluding holidays).
+• All in-patient services visitors should enter through the North Tower Entrance, 7 a.m. to 9 p.m. or the Main Entrance, 8 a.m. to 4 p.m., Monday through Friday, excluding holidays.

-• 2 visitors are permitted for a patient assigned to a private room in the ED
+• 2 visitors are permitted for a patient assigned to a private room in the Emergency Department (ED).

 Surgery